This Is My Life (1992 film): Reception

 This Is My Life was met with lukewarm critical responses.
-On Rotten Tomatoes, it has an approval of 36% rating based on reviews from 14 critics, with an average rating of 5.5/10.
+On the review aggregator website Rotten Tomatoes, it has an approval of 36% rating based on reviews from 14 critics, with an average rating of 5.5/10.

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4.

 Owen Gleiberman of Entertainment Weekly gave it a C+.

 In 2020, David Sims of The Atlantic called it "the forgotten gem in Ephron’s filmmaking career".

 Home media

 20th Century Fox released the film on DVD-R in 2012 as part of its Fox Cinema Archives line.